Skip to content

 2. Get an agreement in principle

-A broker or lender will run a soft credit check on all applicants and provide a conditional borrowing figure.
-This is typically valid for 60–90 days and helps focus your property search.
+A broker or lender runs a soft credit check on everyone applying and gives back a conditional borrowing figure.
+It usually stays valid for 60–90 days and helps you focus your property search.

 3. 03